x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/mail-flow-best-practices/how-to-set-up-a-multifunction-device-or-application-to-send-email-using-microsoft-365-or-office-365.md

 - **Static IP address or address range**: Most devices or applications are unable to use a certificate for authentication.
 To authenticate your device or application, use one or more static IP addresses that are not shared with another organization.

-- **Connector**: You must set up a connector in Exchange Online for email sent from your device or application.
+- **Connector**: Set up a connector in Exchange Online for email sent from your device or application.

-- **Port**: Port 25 is required and must not be blocked on your network or by your ISP.
+- **Port**: Port 25 is required and it must not be blocked on your network or by your ISP.

 - **Licensing**: SMTP relay doesn't use a specific Microsoft 365 or Office 365 mailbox to send email.
-This means that users must have their own licenses if they send email from devices or applications that are configured for SMTP relay.
+Therefore, the users must have their own licenses if they send email from devices or applications that are configured for SMTP relay.
 If you have senders who use a device or LOB application and those senders do not have Microsoft 365 or Office 365 mailbox licenses, obtain and assign an Exchange Online Protection license to each unlicensed sender.
-This is the least expensive license that allows you to send email via Microsoft 365 or Office 365.
+This license is the least expensive and it allows you to send email via Microsoft 365 or Office 365.

 ### Limitations of Microsoft 365 or Office 365 SMTP relay